-B.18 It is the responsibility of the Section 151 Officer to advise the Executive and/or the Council on prudent levels of reserves and provisions for the authority, in accordance with CIPFA quidelines.
+B.18 It is the responsibility of the Section 151 Officer to advise the Executive and/or the Council on prudent levels of reserves and provisions for the authority, in accordance with CIPFA guidelines.

-FINANCIAL REGULATION C: RISK MANAGEMENT AND CONTROL OF RESOURCES
+FINANCIAL REGULATION C: RISK MANAGEMENT AND CONTROL OF RESOURCES include the proactive participation of all those associated with planning and delivering services.

 C.1 It is essential that robust, integrated systems are developed and maintained for identifying and evaluating all significant operational risks to the authority.
-This should include the proactive participation of all those associated with planning and delivering services.
+This should